-SubtitleSexist, Racist, Creepy & Just Plain Tasteless Ads from a Pre-PC Era
+SubtitleSexist, Racist, Creepy, and Just Plain Tasteless Ads from a Pre-PC Era

 AuthorMichael Lewis, Stephen Spignesi, Ben B. Judd, Jr.